coq-community/corn/README.md

 * Coq 8.5
 * SCons 1.2 or make

-### Git checkout and submodules
+### Dependencies
 C-CoRN depends on [Math Classes](https://github.com/math-classes/math-classes), which is a library of abstract interfaces for mathematical structures that is heavily based on Coq's new type classes.
+It will be automatically installed by opam.

 ### Building C-CoRN
 C-CoRN uses [SCons](http://www.scons.org/) for its build infrastructure.
 SCons is a modern